15 Most Beautiful Lookouts in Sydney

 West Head Lookout

-The West Head Lookout in Ku-ring-gai Chase National Park offers breathtaking views across Pittwater, Broken Bay, Barrenjoey Headland, Palm Beach and the Central Coast.
+The West Head Lookout in Ku-ring-gai Chase National Park offers fantastic views of Pittwater, Broken Bay, Barrenjoey Headland, Palm Beach, and the Central Coast.

-The lookout is also the starting point of several bushwalking trails that take in beautiful secluded beaches, such as Resolute Beach, and even more lookouts.
+The lookout is also the starting point of several bushwalking trails that take in beautiful secluded beaches, such as Resolute Beach and West Head Beach.

 The West Head Lookout is located at the end of West Head Rd, with ample parking available.
 It’s within the National Park boundaries with a $12 per vehicle per day entry fee.